 Graduation Requirements

 The State of Indiana has four diploma options available for Hoosier students.
 Graduation requirements change periodically and can be found for each graduating class below.
-Any questions can be directed to the assigned counselor here.
+Any questions can be directed to the assigned counselor as listed above.

 What classes can I take?